AaltoSciComp/science-build-rules/docs/source/overview.rst

    ``Deployer``-class.

-The basic idea of the buildrules is that a series of operations - defined by a ``Builder``-class - are done in a specific way defined by the configuration files.
-Before doing the build, configuration files are loaded in and validated.
+The basic idea of the buildrules is that a series of operations - defined by a ``Builder``-class - are done in a specific way that is defined by the configuration files.
+Before doing a build, configuration files are loaded in and validated.
 The build and deployment commands, which are based on the configuration files, are then predefined and wrapped in subclasses of the ``Rule``-class.
 Each subclass of ``Builder`` and ``Deployer`` can have their own configuration yaml-files and corresponding schemas.